fhiso/legacy-format/dates.md

 definition of the Julian *calendar*, because subtracting 5 from 1 gives &minus;4 which is divisible by 4.
 In fact, the year 5&nbsp;BC was almost certainly not a *leap year* as the Augustan reform was still taking effect at this point.
-There is disagreement between historians on the exact details of the reform, but is generally accepted that by AD&nbsp;8 the rule for *leap years* given above was being applied correctly.
+There is disagreement between scholars on the exact details of the reform, but is generally accepted that by AD&nbsp;8 the rule for *leap years* given above was being applied correctly.
 Any use of the Julian calendar (in its final Augustan form)